Patients say keto helps with their mental illness. Science is racing to understand why

 About four years ago, Lori Katz ended up at Sethi's Stanford clinic after trying many treatments for bipolar disorder — a diagnosis she received when she was 18 years old.

-She also struggled with chronic pain, binge eating and unwanted weight gain.
+She also struggled with chronic pain, binge eating and emotional eating, and unwanted weight gain.
 Her episodes of depression had led her to consider electric conclusive therapy.

 The ketogenic diet was quite the adjustment, but Katz gave it a go, under Sethi's supervision.